 Why is EU action required?

-Establishing a PPP in HPC under Horizon 2020 will help ensure European leadership in the supply and use of HPC systems and services by 2020 by implementing an Europe-wide strategy with a long-term investment commitment by both industry and the European Commission.
-Implementation needs to combine all three pillars of the strategy: (a) developing the next generation of HPC technologies, applications and systems towards exascale; (b) providing access to the best supercomputing facilities and services for both industry including SMEs and academia; and (c) achieving excellence in HPC application delivery and use; these pillars should be complemented with awareness raising, training, education and skills development in HPC.
+A strategy on HPC at EU level is needed to ensure European leadership in the supply and use of HPC systems and services by 2020.
+This strategy is composed of three pillars: (a) developing the next generation of HPC technologies, applications and systems towards exascale; (b) providing access to the best supercomputing facilities and services for both industry including SMEs and academia; and (c) achieving excellence in HPC application delivery and use; these pillars should be complemented with awareness raising, training, education and skills development in HPC.

 What has the Commission done so far?